Fugitive shot, killed by officers serving murder warrant in Beach Park; 2 officers injured

 As of 4 p.m., several law enforcement officers remained on the scene and roads surrounding the home are still blocked.

+Authorities said there were other people in the home at the time of the shooting, including a child.
+No one inside was injured.

-The sheriff's office said that because this is an officer-involved shooting, the Major Crimes Task Force has been called to conduct an independent investigation.
+The Major Crimes Task Force has been called to conduct an independent investigation into the police-involved shooting, the sheriff's office said.